-Q&A: Bud Drop on Christmas Cactus
+Q&A: Christmas Cactus Bud Drop

-Here's a tip on Christmas cacti.
+Here's a tip on preserving the colorful blooms of Christmas cacti.

 Q: I purchased a Christmas cactus with many buds.
 A day or two later it started dropping buds: three to four a day.
 At this rate all will be gone by Christmas!
 What can I do?